hpc-uk/build-instructions/apps/GPAW/build_gpaw_22.8.0_archer2_python39.md

 ==================================================

-These instructions show how to build GPAW 22.8.0 for use on ARCHER2 (HPE Cray EX, AMD Zen2 7742) using Python 3.9.4.
-The following will also [ASE](https://wiki.fysik.dtu.dk/ase/) 3.22.1 Python package.
+These instructions show how to build GPAW 22.8.0 for use on ARCHER2 (HPE Cray EX, AMD Zen2 7742) using Python 3.9.4.1.
+The following will also install the [ASE](https://wiki.fysik.dtu.dk/ase/) 3.22.1 Python package.

 GPAW 22.8.0 requires [libxc 6.1.0](https://github.com/hpc-uk/build-instructions/tree/main/libs/libxc).